Walk Bike Nashville's SRTS ToolBox

 - Carry out walking and cycling audits to identify infrastructure shortcomings and opportunities at the school and in the surrounding neighborhood.
 There are plenty of templates, ranging from simple to involved.

-Map out safe walking and cycling routes to help the whole community identify the safest routes
+Map out safe walking and cycling routes yourself to help the whole community identify the safest routes.

 Do you like this page?